dawnduan/Robot-factory-/README.md

 # Robot-factory-

-Goal: I'd like you to design two Python functions that assign a set of tasks to a set of available robots.
+Goal: Design two Python functions that assign a set of tasks to a set of available robots.
 The functions should take as arguments: i) the current task queue, ii) the current available robot set, and iii) a distance matrix between locations of interest in the warehouse (from 0 to n).
 The functions should return an allocation represented by a list of lists.

 An example function structure is given as: